-Navigating the waters of retirement can be daunting but this April, we’re here to help you plan ahead.
-Join us for two days of presentations, discussions and personalized one-on-one meetings that will allow you to plan for a successful retirement.
+It’s never too early (or too late) to start planning for retirement.
+Join us this coming April for two days of presentations, discussions and one-on-one meetings that will help you plan for a successful retirement.

 What you’ll learn:

-- Financial retirement planning strategies from money management experts
+- Retirement planning strategies from money management experts

 - Strategies for negotiating your retirement contract